Estimating customer impatience in a service system with unobserved balking: Introduction

-In general terms, one could view balking as an implicit form of admission control: the load on the service system does not explode as a consequence of the fact that during busy times potential customers decide to leave, effectively making the system self-regulating.
-To make sound decisions on the design of the service system, it is crucial to have knowledge of the volume of the {\it potential}\, supply (i.e., the clients who buy the service increased by those who decide to balk) and the mechanism based on which potential customers decide to join or to leave.
-With this knowledge, the service provider can e.g.\ decide whether it is economically viable to increase the service capacity or the number of staff.
-In some service systems the volume of the missed supply is easy to estimate -- think of a call center in which all reneging clients are logged.
-In many other situations, however, there is the complication that the balking customer stream is not observed.
-This is often the case: think of the transportation and delivery examples mentioned above, potential clients deciding whether or not to buy a certain product in a shop when seeing the waiting line, Internet users who may refrain from downloading when provided a delay estimate, and car drivers who observe the congestion level of a shopping mall's parking lot.
-In this paper we consider this partial information case: our objective is to estimate characteristics of the balking customers (such as the load they represent) in a service system in which the balking itself is not observed.
+In many service systems potential customers are provided with real-time information on the delay they will experience \cite{DONG,IBR}.
+This information, typically in terms of anticipated delay or current workload, is used by the potential customers to decide to either join the system or to balk.
+In general, one could view balking as an implicit form of admission control: the load on the service system does not explode as a consequence of the fact that during busy periods some of the potential customers decide to leave, thus mitigating the overall congestion.
+This means that the system is in effect self-regulating even if the \emph{potential service demand} is unknown to the administrator.
+To make sound decisions in designing the service system, however, it is crucial to have knowledge of the volume of the potential demand and the mechanism based on which potential customers decide to join or to leave.
+With this knowledge, the service provider can, for example, determine the optimal admission price or decide whether it is economically viable to increase the service capacity.